rscullin/beambreak/Accessory/README.md

 Once registered, the ESC will send events based on what has been registered -- if you only register headlights, it won't send brake light commands.

 Messages from the ESC for the lights are 8 byte long.
 The first byte indicates which light the ESC is communicating with.
-Commands for the front light start with `0x00`, commands for the back light start with `0x01`.
+Commands for the light that registers first start with `0x00`, commands for the light registering second start with `0x01`.
+If you add a small delay to the back lights, they will always register second and receive messages starting with `0x01`.
 The second byte of light commands is always `0x04`.
 The third byte indicates the type of the command:
 ```